-July 18 is Nelson Mandela Day and the birthday of a human being as good as God makes.
-Each year the day inspires others to “take action to help change the world for the better and in doing so build a global movement for good”.
-It celebrates Nelson Mandela’s life and his values – democracy, freedom, equality, diversity, reconciliation, respect – and encourages all people to “recognize their ability to have a positive effect on others around them”.
+July 18 is Nelson Mandela Day and the birthday of a human being as good as God creates.
+Each year the day inspires others to “take action to help change the world for the better, and build a global movement for good”.
+It celebrates Nelson Mandela’s life and his values – democracy, reconciliation, freedom, equality, respect, diversity – and encourages all people to “recognize their ability to have a positive effect on others around them”.

-Nelson Mandela Day is empowering for communities everywhere in the world and a chance for us to show “service to one’s fellow human”.
+Nelson Mandela Day is empowering for communities everywhere in the world.
+It’s a chance for all of us to show “service to our fellow humans”.

 Background on the Life of Nelson Mandela

 “Mandela Day also celebrates a campaign known as “46664”, in reference to Nelson Mandela’s Robben Island prison number.
-The campaign was originally launched to raise awareness of HIV/AIDS but focus expanded to broader humanitarian work.
+The campaign was originally launched in 2009 to raise awareness of HIV/AIDS.
+The focus expanded to broader humanitarian work.
 The efforts from Mandela Day support the 46664 campaign’s ongoing work and other charitable organizations.

 Nelson Mandela was born in Transkei, South Africa, on July 18, 1918.
-He is one of the most well-known anti-apartheid activists in South Africa.
-Jailed on Robben Island in 1964 for leading the liberation movement against apartheid and for his stance on the human right to live in freedom, Robben Island prisoners were never referred to by their names, but rather by their prison number and year of imprisonment – hence 46664 was Nelson Mandela’s prisoner number was 466, hence 46664 was his number.
-His release from prison in 1990 fed political debates in the country and contributed to South Africa’s transition towards a multi-racial democracy with Nelson Mandela as President.
+He’s one of the most well-known anti-apartheid activists in South Africa.
+Jailed on Robben Island in 1964 for leading the liberation movement against apartheid and for his stance on the human right to live in freedom, Robben Island prisoners were never referred to by their names, but rather by their prison number and year of imprisonment.
+Nelson Mandela’s prisoner number was 466, hence 46664 was his number.
+His release from prison in 1990 fed political debates in South Africa and contributed to the country’s transition towards a multi-racial democracy with Nelson Mandela as President.